mirhec/dotfiles.windows/README.md

 # Setup dotfiles for Ubuntu subsystem in Windows 10

+#### STEP 0: Fix Problems with WSL
+- If your `sudo` command takes a long time and ends up with the error message `unable to resolve host ...` you need to enter your host into /etc/hosts: `127.0.0.7 YOURHOSTNAME`
+- If you can't connect to the internet (`sudo apt-get update` fails) you should try to connect to another network card

 #### STEP 1: Install dependencies
  - You should set another font for your console as described [here](http://www.hanselman.com/blog/UsingConsolasAsTheWindowsConsoleFont.aspx)
 ```bash